kb-dk/KB-Primo-VE/README.md

 ## Installation
 - Clone or download this repository into the proper place in your [Primo Development Environment](https://github.com/ExLibrisGroup/primo-explore-devenv).
-- Navigate into the directory where you cloned this repository (the root directory).
+- Navigate into the directory where you cloned this repository.
 - Run `npm install` to install development dependencies.

 ## Building the package
-To build the package, navigate into the root directory, and run the following command.
+To build the package, navigate into the root directory (primo-explore-devenv), and run the following command.

      gulp run --view VIEWNAME --ve --browserify